quicwg/base-drafts/draft-ietf-quic-tls.md

 value unless the client creates the Initial packet after receiving a Retry packet, where the Destination Connection ID is selected by the server.

-The value of initial_salt is a 20 octet sequence shown in the figure in hexadecimal notation.
+The value of initial_salt is a 20 byte sequence shown in the figure in hexadecimal notation.
 Future versions of QUIC SHOULD generate a new salt value, thus ensuring that the keys are different for each version of QUIC.
 This prevents a middlebox that only recognizes one version of QUIC from seeing or